alukach/alukach.github.io/content/posts/using-cloudfont-as-a-reverse-proxy.md

 > My bucket is private.
 Can CloudFront serve a website from this bucket?

 If your bucket is private, the website endpoint will not work ([source](https://aws.amazon.com/premiumsupport/knowledge-center/s3-cloudfront-website-access/)).
-You could configure CloudFront to send traffic to the buckets REST API endpoint, however this will prevent you from being able to utilize S3's custom error document feature which is essential for hosting single page applications on S3.
+You could configure CloudFront to send traffic to the buckets REST API endpoint, however this will prevent you from being able to utilize S3's custom error document feature which may be essential for hosting single page applications on S3.
+Tools like [Next.js](https://nextjs.org/) and [Gatsby.js] support rendering HTML documents for all routes, which can avoid the need for custom error pages; however care must be given to ensure that any dynamic portion of the page's routes (e.g. `/docs/3`, where `3` is the ID of a record to be fetched from an API) must be specified as either a query parameter (e.g. `/docs?3`) or a hash (e.g. `/docs#3).

 > CloudFront itself has support for custom error pages.
 Why can't I use that to enable hosting private S3 buckets as websites?